Grace-003/Basic-Git-and-Github-Training/Lab3-GitHub-Basics.md

 ## Step 12 — Connect to GitHub

+> **Use it when:** your project so far only exists on your laptop and you now want a backup, a place to share it, or to work on it from another machine. `git remote add origin` tells your local repo *where* on GitHub it belongs — it does not upload anything yet.
+> **Already have a remote?** Then you don't need this — `git remote -v` will show it.
+To point at a different repo instead, use `git remote set-url origin <new-url>`.

 Go to GitHub.com → New Repository → name it `my-project` → Create (no README)

 Terminal: